Mogamul: Production

-The film marked the directorial debut of Gnana Rajasekaran, and he chose to make an art film based on a novel written by Thi.
+Mogamul marked the directorial debut of Gnana Rajasekaran, and is based on the novel of the same name written by Thi.
 Janakiraman.
+It took roughly a year to complete the film.

 Soundtrack

-The song Kamalam Paatha is set in the Carnatic raga Ramapriya.
+The music was Ilaiyaraaja, with lyrics by Vaali.
+The song "Kamalam Paatha" is set in the Carnatic raga Ramapriya.

 Release and reception

-The film won critical acclaim and went on to win a National Film Award for Gnana Rajasekaran, who secured the Indira Gandhi Award for Best Debut Film of a Director.
+Mogamul was released on 14 May 1995.
 S. R. of Kalki appreciated the film's plot and direction and the performances of cast and crew.
+It won the Indira Gandhi Award for Best Debut Film of a Director.